apcamargo/WillItCode/README.md

 - `willitcode_make_feature_matrix.py`:
   - Outputs a file containing the values of the features for each sequence in the target FASTA file.
   - Take the hexamer frequency file and the target FASTA as input.
+  - As it doesn't require a trained model as input, this script can be used to compute the feature matrix without classifying the transcripts.

 ## Example